mtfuji25/widget-react/README.md

 ## Notes

-- Ensure the app's URL is whitelisted in the Reown Cloud Dashboard for the project ID.
 - The SDK internally handles the wallet provider and React Query provider when `wagmiAdapter` and `queryClient` are passed.

 ---